abstracta/jmeter-java-dsl/docs/guide/README.md

 threadGroup(10, Duration.ofSeconds(20)) // 10 threads for 20 seconds each
 ```

-But, these options are not good when working with many threads or when trying to configure some complex test scenarios (like when doing incremental or peak tests).
+But these options are not good when working with many threads or when trying to configure some complex test scenarios (like when doing incremental or peak tests).

+### Thread ramps and holds

 When working with many threads, it is advisable to configure a ramp up period, to avoid starting all threads at once affecting performance metrics and generation.